skovy/skovy.dev/content/blog/codemod-workflow/index.md

 1. **Problem**: some problem arises that requires a large refactoring.
 1. **Perform a code audit**: understand the current state of the code.
-1. **Determine the new code structure**: based on the needs and concrete usage data from the audit, decide on the way the code should be structure.
+1. **Determine the new code structure**: based on the needs and concrete usage data from the audit, decide on the way the code should be structured.
 1. **Perform a codemod**: transform the existing code to comply with the new structure.
 1. **Bonus**: using the same AST logic, [add a custom ESLint rule](https://eslint.org/docs/developer-guide/working-with-rules) to prevent future misuses.